anquanscan/sec-tools/README.md

 [WordLists](https://github.com/mishrasunny174/WordLists): Collection of various wordlists
 [w3bscrap3r](https://github.com/Ramalingasamy012/w3bscrap3r): This tool is used to extract the directories hiding in the website and also used to find all the links found in the webpage.
 [terraform-aws-secure-baseline](https://github.com/nozaq/terraform-aws-secure-baseline): Terraform module to set up your AWS account with the secure baseline configuration based on CIS Amazon Web Services Foundations and AWS Foundational Security Best Practices.
 [nuts7.github.io](https://github.com/nuts7/nuts7.github.io): Blog about computer security, ctf’s walkthroughs and more
+[domain-access-control](https://github.com/cybnity/domain-access-control): All the features and services realized by the Access Control bounded context relative to the application domain, including specification library (e.g api), components implementation (e.g software implementation packages) and deployable systems (e.g operable component on infrastructure types).